5l1v3r1/Layup/README.md

 ```

 ### Example
-You can use the command line (c++) to run CNN models, the usage is not different from BVLC Caffe.
+You can use the command line (c++) to run CNN models.
+The usage is not different from BVLC Caffe.

 ```
 // Take GoogLeNet as an example